 Therefore, this matter must be considered in every kind of dialogue between Iranian culture and other cultures.
-Since philosophical thinking has intellectual method, and reason is the judgement of philosophical disputes, and it is most common realm for mutual understanding, therefore philosophy can play an important role in international relations of thought.
+Since philosophical thinking has intellectual method, and reason is the judgment of philosophical disputes, and it is most common realm for mutual understanding, therefore philosophy can play an important role in international relations of thought.
 There are a lot of historical backgrounds in every relationship that can be obstacles in peaceful relation between two countries.
 False news, unreal political analysis, incompatibility of two cultures, different systems of value and so on, make some presuppositions that cause naturally conflicts and misunderstandings.
 It is only reason and rational thinking that can go beyond these boundaries and make mutual understanding possible without regarding those backgrounds and can lead to some better kinds of life in both cultures.
-Besides, because many misunderstandings are based on confliction of two thoughts and this confliction are influenced by cultural views and philosophy is an important root of some cultures like Iranian cultures, therefore it is important for every relation with Iranian thought to understand philosophical heritages of this civilization.
+Besides, because many misunderstandings are based on confliction of two thoughts and this confliction are influenced by cultural views and philosophy is an important root of some cultures like Iranian culture, therefore it is important for every relation with Iranian thought to understand philosophical heritages of this civilization.

 As a result, I think, It is important for the West to study Iranian Islamic philosophy as a kind of worldview that claims that it can make available some other philosophical viewpoints and solution for philosophical problems.
-If Iranian Islamic philosophy were understood at least like Indian or Buddhist philosophy it would cause a fruitful mutual understandings.

-1 Mehdi Mohaghegh and Tsihiko Izutsu, The Metaphysics of Sabzavari, P. 3, University of Tehran Publication.
+&lt;sup>1 Mehdi Mohaghegh and Tsihiko Izutsu, The Metaphysics of Sabzavari, P. 3, University of Tehran Publication.

-2 Seyyed Hossein Nasr, Sadraddin Shirazi an His Transendantal Theosophy, P. 16, Institute for Cultural and Humanistic Studies, 1997.
+&lt;sup>2 Seyyed Hossein Nasr, Sadraddin Shirazi an His Transendantal Theosophy, P. 16, Institute for Cultural and Humanistic Studies, 1997.